 Write the main trend(s) or overall picture of what you see in the visual(s).
 Depending on the type of visual, ask yourself these questions:

 Can you see an overall increase, decrease or fluctuation in the visual diagram?

 Can you see very high or very low points?

-Can you see more or less of something (e.g. more males, fewer females, more employed, less employed)?
+Can you see more or less of something (E.g. more males, less females, more employed, less employed)?

 Has the map or plan changed over time?

 What is the main relationship between the visuals?

 Is there a predicted change that will happen in the future?